taglib/taglib.github.io/index.markdown

 ### Projects Using TagLib

 There are quite a few projects using TagLib already.
-Here’s a partial list.
-If you know of something else, please send me a mail with a link and I’ll add it here.
+Here's a partial list.
+If you know of something else, please send me a mail with a link and I'll add it here.
 (Note that inclusion here is not an endorsement of the listed software.)

 {% capture users %}{% include users.textile %}{% endcapture %} {{ users | textilize }}

 ### Git Access

 TagLib is hosted on GitHub.
-You can check out TagLib’s development source [there][].
+You can check out TagLib's development source [there][].

 ### Building